tuikhongtenbo/UIT-DS310/README.md

 ### Grid Search Results

-Grid search was performed on the training set to optimize weights W1 (BM25) and W2 (BGE-M3):
+Grid search was performed on the training set (using public training questions only, no test leakage) to optimize weights W1 (BM25) and W2 (BGE-M3):

 ![Grid Search Results for W1 and W2](path/to/grid_search_results.png)